deepthiinduri/GRIP-TheSparksFoundation/README.md

 Create the Decision Tree classifier and visualize it graphically.

-The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

 [GRIP @ TASK - 6](https://github.com/deepthiinduri/GRIP-TheSparksFoundation/blob/main/TASK%20-%206.ipynb)